wcj365/python-stats-dataviz/assignments/Assignment_03.md

     - Jupyter notebook file
     - Python script (.py)
 - Upload both files to your GitHub repository
-- submit the link of your GitHub repo to BB.
+- Submit the link of your GitHub repo to BB.

 ## Hints:
 - You can use Python standard library random to generate one random number at a time or you can use NumPy random library to generate 100 random number altogether in one shot.